Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 and the valiant work of the Soviet people.

-Long live our victory!
+Long live our Victory!

-Glory to the victorious soldiers who defended the honour, freedom and independence of our Motherland!
+and independence of our Motherland!

-Glory to the great Soviet people – the victorious people!
+Glory to the great Soviet people,

-the great party of Lenin!
-Hurrah!
+the great party of Lenin-Stalin!

 The Parade is opened by the combined regiment of the Karelian Front.